Person with Headscarf emoji

-The Person with Headscarf emoji (🧕) is an emoji included in the Unicode 10.0 and Emoji 5.0 lists, depicting a person wearing a headscarf wrapped around the top of their head and underneath their chin which is typically used to convey a woman wearing a hijab.
+The Person with Headscarf emoji is an emoji included in the Unicode 10.0 and Emoji 5.0 lists, depicting a person wearing a headscarf wrapped around the top of their head and underneath their chin which is typically used to convey a woman wearing a hijab.
 The creation of the emoji was petitioned by Rayouf Alhumedhi, designed by Alephandra Messer, and approved by the Unicode Consortium in 2016.

 Development

-Rayouf Alhumedhi submitted the proposal for the Person with Headscarf emoji as a 15 year old Saudi Arabian teenager living in Berlin, who wears a hijab and identifies as Muslim.
+Rayouf Alhumedhi submitted the proposal for the Person with Headscarf emoji as a 15-year-old Saudi Arabian teenager living in Berlin, who wears a hijab and identifies as Muslim.
 She was motivated to propose the emoji after finding the available emojis insufficient to express herself in a WhatsApp group chat with friends.
 After searching fruitlessly for an emoji she could represent her identity with, she used a workaround combination of the Man with Turban emoji, the Left-Right Arrow emoji, and the Woman emoji.
 This experience motivated her to write a proposal, first to Apple's customer service department and then to the Unicode Consortium, as a part of her "Hijab Emoji Project."

 Her proposal was supported by Alexis Ohanian, a founder of Reddit, and Jennifer 8.
 Lee, a member of the Unicode emoji subcommittee and co-founder of Emojination, a group that champions representation and inclusion in emojis.
 Lee and Alhumedhi commissioned Aphelandra Messer, a graphic designer who rendered the hijab emoji guidance images in accordance with the Google emoji scheme.
 In this process, color was particularly important as emojis are often used on white backgrounds in keyboards and on blue or gray backgrounds in text messages so the color of the hijab was made a neutral beige to be more culturally accessible and applicable.

 The Person With Headscarf emoji was designed to represent women who wear a hijab.

 In her proposal, Alhumedhi referenced roughly 550 million Muslim women who wear the hijab and expressed a need for greater representation by writing, "With this enormous number of people, not a single space on the keyboard is reserved for them."
 The proposal also emphasized the importance of the hijab as "an integral aspect of women's lives" and the popularity of headscarves that extends beyond the Muslim community.
 Her proposal garnered much media attention including articles by The New York Times, The Washington Post, BBC, and The Guardian.

-The proposal was approved by the Unicode Consortium in November, 2016 and the emoji was unveiled by Apple on World Emoji Day in 2017 along with over 12 other emojis that included a woman breastfeeding and a meditating man.
+The proposal was approved by the Unicode Consortium in November, 2016 and the emoji was unveiled by Apple on World Emoji Day in 2017 along with several other emojis that included a woman breastfeeding and a meditating man.
 The emoji launched into keyboards in 2017 as "1F9D5 Person With Headscarf" with Messer's design.